denten-books/plain-text/20-metaphor.md

-Influenced by insights from cognitive metaphor theory about structural domain mapping, direct manipulators thought the mimetic icon to require less explanation than an arbitrary symbol.
-The transference of iconic qualities is intuited; the icon presents its own explanation.[^ln1-icon] Instead of searching a "dictionary" of available commands for the right verb the user can rely on the habituated affordances of real-world objects, like table tennis paddles and paper trashcans, to manipulate virtual objects, like computer games and file systems.
-The move between "conversational" and "direct" interaction models of human-computer interaction can thus be viewed as a shift from a system of symbolic signs which stand in arbitrary relationship to their referents to a system of iconic signs that stand in a mimetic relationship.[^ln1-peirce]
+Influenced by insights from cognitive metaphor theory about structural domain mapping, direct manipulators thought the mimetic icon to require less explanation than arbitrary symbol.
+The transference of iconic qualities is intuited; the icon presents its own explanation.[^ln1-icon] Instead of querying a "dictionary" of arbitrary commands the user could rely on habituated affordances of real-world objects, like table tennis paddles and paper trashcans.
+The evolution from "conversational" to "direct" interaction models of human-computer interaction could thus be viewed as a shift from a symbolic system of representation, in which signs stood in an arbitrary relationship to their referents, to an iconic one, in which they related mimetically.[^ln1-peirce]

-Crucially, the advocates of direct manipulation aimed to suspend disbelief.
-The feeling of directness came through the complete immersion into the mimetic context of a virtual world [@laurel_brenda_interface_1986, 76].
-In this way, the mimetic icon usurps the "object of interest" through use.
-The icon of a document becomes the writer's object of interest, at the expense of the inscription itself.
-Direct manipulation theory imagines the handling of representations, not objects---as evidenced by the somewhat strained language of metaphor machines in which "hierarchies allow access to metaphors within the library" and "users manipulate sheets in the notebook metaphor" [@pajak_electronic_1992; @glaser_graphical_1995].
-It is direct in the sense of concealing the mediated nature of virtual experience.
-The goal is to manufacture what Laurel and others call an "interactive mimesis" and "first personness," the experience of "directly living and acting within the world established by the computer" [@laurel_brenda_interface_1986;
+Crucially, direct manipulation designers aimed to suspend disbelief.
+The feeling of directness came through a complete immersion into the mimetic context of virtual worlds [@laurel_brenda_interface_1986, 76].
+The mimetic icon usurped its "object of interest" through use.
+Screen icons themselves became objects of interest, at the expense of the underlying mechanisms.
+Direct manipulation theory imagined the handling of representations, not objects---as evidenced by the somewhat strained language of metaphor machines in which "hierarchies allow access to metaphors within the library" and "users manipulate sheets in the notebook metaphor" [@pajak_electronic_1992;
+@glaser_graphical_1995].
+The interaction is direct in the sense of concealing the mediated nature of virtual experience.
+The goal is to manufacture what Laurel and others called an "interactive mimesis" and "first personness"---the experience of "directly living and acting within the world established by the computer" [@laurel_brenda_interface_1986; @norman_user_1986, 490-1].

-@norman_user_1986, 490-1].
-Hutchins, Hollan, and Norman write: "when an interface presents world of action rather than a language of description, manipulating a representation can have the same effects and the same feel as manipulating the thing being represented" [@hutchins_direct_1986, 98-99].
-The actual instruments enabling the manipulation of image or word---keyboards, screens, and machine instructions---are meant to disappear.
-"The user of a well-designed *model world* interface can willfully suspend disbelief that the objects depicted are artifacts of some program and can thereby directly engage the world of the objects," Norman et.al. write [@hutchins_direct_1986, 99].
-In this view, the dialogic model of tool use encouraged by *Colossal Cave Adventure*---`get keys`, `get lamp`---stands in the way.
-Instead of working with objects of interest, instead of being a part of the story, the protagonist is "using the computer" [@laurel_brenda_interface_1986, 74].
+Hutchins, Hollan, and Norman wrote: "when an interface presents world of action rather than a language of description, manipulating a representation can have the same effects and the same feel as manipulating the thing being represented" [@hutchins_direct_1986, 98-99].
+Actual instruments of manipulation---keyboards, screens, and machine instructions---were meant to disappear, lest they puncture the illusion.
+"The user of a well-designed *model world* interface can willfully suspend disbelief that the objects depicted are artifacts of some program and can thereby directly engage the world of the objects," Norman et.al. wrote [@hutchins_direct_1986, 99].
+The dialogic model of tool use encouraged by *Colossal Cave Adventure*---`get keys`, `get lamp`---was seen to stand in the way.
+Instead of working with objects of interest---instead of being part of a story---the protagonist was "using the computer" [@laurel_brenda_interface_1986, 74].
 "End users are not interested in *making* representations," Laurel wrote.
 "They want to move around *inside* one," favoring the mimetic context over their actual, physical surroundings [@laurel_brenda_interface_1986, 75].
-Verbal representations, like `get keys` or `get lamp`, puncture the first-person illusion.
-By contrast, the fully immersive model supports the "sensation of directness," in which direct, that is iconic, expressions, "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].
+Fully immersive environments could by contrast support the "sensation of directness," in which direct, that is iconic, expressions, "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].

 !["ViewPoint screen image."
 On screen menus for the Xerox 6085 Daybreak workstation, 1985 [@johnson_xerox_1989, 13].](images/figure-2-4.png)

-The principles of direct interaction that emerge in the 1980s stood against what Laurel called the "ill-formed" presence of the mediator, in the interfaces of the previous era like JOSS and *Colossal Cave Adventure*.
-For those advocating the direct interaction paradigm of computer use, conversational computing prevented the unmediated "pleasure" and "catharsis" of direct engagement [@laurel_brenda_interface_1986, 75].
-The intermediary takes the place of the player in a game: it swings the sword for her, takes a beating, and reports on the experience, standing in the way of immediacy.
+Principles of direct interaction stood against what Laurel called the mediator's "ill-formed" presence.
+Conversational computing now seemed outdated.
+It prevented the unmediated "pleasure" and "catharsis" of direct engagement [@laurel_brenda_interface_1986, 75].
+Intermediaries of *Oregon Train* and *Colossal Cave Adventure* took place of players: they swung swords for them, took a beating, and reported on the second-hand experience.
+Laurel
-Laurel writes:
+wrote:

 > In the file management example, the intermediary takes the form of command menus that are invoked in order to activate processes in the program that will